TomNong/learningpal_api/readme.md

 {"confidence": 0.9964520237103752, "isResult": "true", "result": "( 3 - x ) ( x - 2 ) = 0 "}
 total time cost:  0.988836050034
 ```
-In order to get best result, clear image with right fit in the frame is suggested.
+In order to get best result, clear image with right fit in the frame is suggested, like images from image_test folder

 ## For Usage of Math equation detection in a single image API